-SAMUEL N. TIU is an accomplished IP litigator.
-Sam litigates in the areas of patents and trade secrets and has litigated IP cases in a wide variety of technologies including industrial and chemical processes, medical devices, pharmaceuticals, biotechnology, computer animation and graphics, video and data transmission, network technology and video display technology.
+SAMUEL N. TIU is an accomplished IP litigator in the areas of patents and trade secrets.
+Sam has litigated IP cases in a wide variety of technologies including industrial and chemical processes, solar and laser technologies, nanotechnology, medical devices, pharmaceuticals, biotechnology, computer animation and graphics, video and data transmission, network technology and video display technology.

 - Amgen v.
-Sandoz (D.N.J.) – Successfully tried and obtained a permanent injunction for Amgen in the biotech industry’s first major biosimilar litigation with Sandoz and protecting Amgen’s rights to its blockbuster rheumatoid arthritis biopharmaceutical.
+Sandoz (D.N.J.) – Successfully tried and obtained a permanent injunction for Amgen in the biotech industry’s first major biosimilar litigation with Sandoz, thus protecting Amgen’s rights to its blockbuster rheumatoid arthritis biopharmaceutical.

 - Hanwha v.
-LONGi Solar Technology – Represented LONGi Solar in its defense against Hanwha’s patents relating to solar cell composition and manufacture in the ITC and PTAB and secured a finding of non-infringement (ITC) and patent invalidity (PTAB); representing LONGi Solar on Hanwha’s appeal.
+LONGi Solar Technology – Represented LONGi Solar in its defense against Hanwha’s patents relating to solar cell composition and manufacture in the ITC and PTAB and secured a finding of non-infringement (ITC) and patent invalidity (PTAB); both affirmed on appeal.

-Sam is admitted to practice before the U.S. Patent and Trademark Office and also counsels clients on various aspects of intellectual property including, intellectual property procurement strategies, licensing, and due diligence.
-Managing Intellectual Property named Sam a “Patent Star” for 2019.
+Sam is admitted to practice before the U.S. Patent and Trademark Office and also counsels clients on various aspects of intellectual property, including intellectual property procurement strategies, licensing, and due diligence.
+Managing Intellectual Property named Sam a “Patent Star” for 2019, 2021, and 2022.
 Before starting his legal career, Sam worked in the biotechnology industry for seven years.
-He has a technical background in microbiology and molecular genetics, and is also fluent in Chinese.
+He has a technical background in microbiology and molecular genetics, and he is also fluent in Chinese.